Manrique Pérez de Lara: Count and tenente (1145–1158)

 This emphasis was typical in the period, when generosity, munificence and prodigality were considered signs of greatness, and the rewarding of followers was essential to maintaining one's power.
 In Baeza, Manrique's rule can be traced for a decade, until 1157.
 In 1148 he received the tenencia of Segovia.
 In November 1148 Manrique and others of his family donated some houses in Toledo, which he ruled at the time, to Gonzalo de Marañón.
 It is a sign of the diversity of his interests that he owned urban properties in the most important city in the kingdom.

 In 1149 Manrique was entrusted with the tutorship of the king's eldest son and heir, the future Sancho III, who was raised in his household.
 Some indication of the size of Manrique's household—court is perhaps the better word—is given by the fact that he employed at least two individuals, Gonzalo Peláez and García Díaz, in the post of alférez in 1153 and 1156 respectively.
 Manrique is also known to have employed a chaplain (capellanus).
 In 1153 this office was filled by a certain Sebastian, who was also acting as Manrique's scribe when needed.
 By November 1155 he had hired a clerk named Sancho who signed his documents as "chancellor".

 In February 1152 Manrique encouraged the settlement of Balaguera and Cedillo in the Extremadura by dividing his property there amongst some settlers.
 Sometime before December 1153, Manrique married Ermessinde, daughter of Aimeric II of Narbonne and a cousin of Raymond Berengar IV of Barcelona.
-She bore him children: Aimerico, Ermengarda, Guillermo (William), María, Pedro and Sancha.
+They had children: Aimerico, Ermengarda, Guillermo (William), María, Pedro and Sancha.
 On 5 December 1153, in their first recorded action as husband and wife, Manrique and Ermessinde gave the village of Cobeta to the Benedictine monasteries of Arlanza, San Salvador de Oña and Santo Domingo de Silos, and the cathedral of Santa María in Sigüenza, at the time under construction according to a Benedictine plan.
 The charter of this donation was drawn up by Sebastian.
 It survives with tags which once attached a seal, now lost.
 Manrique may have been the first member of the Castilian nobility to employ a seal to authenticate documents.
 The royal chancery had only been employing them from 1146, though episcopal chanceries had already adopted them under French influence (1140).
 Manrique's marital connexion with the rulers of Narbonne may have influenced his decision, and his seal was probably based on the type used in Languedoc at the time.
 In 1163, when the chancery of the young Alfonso VIII adopted a seal, it was probably based on Manrique's.
 The earliest surviving aristocratic seal from Castile is one of Manrique's son Pedro, from document of 1179 drawn up at Calatayud.
 A look at the earliest seals of Alfonso VIII and Pedro Manrique suggests that Manrique's own seal showed an armed, stylised, equestrian figure patterned after Anglo-French designs, but left-facing in the Mediterranean fashion.